-Error Condition Additional Information Note: The following relation inputs are supported: • Relations using ≤, <, =, >, or ≥.
-Polynomial relations in x and y Relations equivalent to y=f(x) or x=g(y) or corresponding inequalities The above relations on domains restricted by rectangles Domain Restrictions not supported for certain classes of relations equivalent to y=f(x) or x=g(y) or corresponding inequalities.
+Error Condition Additional Information Relation input not supported Note: The following relation inputs are supported: Relations using ≤, <, =, >, or ≥.
+Polynomial relations in x and y Relations equivalent to y=f(x) or x=g(y) or corresponding inequalities The above relations on domains restricted by rectangles Relation input not supported Domain Restrictions not supported for certain classes of relations equivalent to y=f(x) or x=g(y) or corresponding inequalities.
 Relations equivalent to y=f(x) and corresponding inequalities can only have constraints on x For example: y=V(x) and 0≤x≤1 will work but y=V(x) and 0≤y≤1 will not Relations equivalent to x=g(y) and corresponding inequalities can only have constraints on y For example: x=sin(y) -1≤y≤1 will work but x=sin(y) -1≤x≤1 will not